kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 // topology-related resource assignments.
 The Topology Manager consults each
 // hint provider at pod admission time. type HintProvider interface {
-  // Returns hints if this hint provider has a preference; otherwise
+  // Returns hints if this hint provider has a preference for any of the
-  // returns `nil` to indicate "don't care".
+  // resource types that it governs; otherwise returns `nil` to indicate "don't
+  // care".
+Hints for different resource types are indexed by their name in the
+  // returned map.
-  GetTopologyHints(pod v1.Pod, containerName string) []TopologyHint
+  GetTopologyHints(pod v1.Pod, containerName string) map[string][]TopologyHint
 }

 // Store manages state related to the Topology Manager.